Grendon Parish Council

 Freedom of Information Act 2000

 The Parish Council has adopted the model scheme for Parish Councils.
-The documents available to the public under the scheme are listed below.
+The documents available to the public under the scheme are listed below, and details of how to obtain the documents and the costs involved can be found in the doucment below;

 Council Internal Practice & procedure